How to Use Instagram Photo Comments and Hide Unwanted Ones

 Why You Can’t Post or See Image Comments Yet

-If you cannot post image comments, or you see blank squares and “photo unavailable” errors, that is the staggered rollout and an app-version caching bug, not a problem with your account.
+If you cannot post image comments, or you see blank squares and “photo unavailable” errors, you are looking at the staggered rollout plus an app-version caching bug, and there is nothing wrong with your account.

 Instagram is releasing this feature in waves, so access is wildly uneven from one account to the next.

-The way I see it, this rollout is the messiest part of the whole feature.
+The rollout is the messiest part of the whole feature.
 Some people have had photo comments for months, some can see them but cannot post their own, and some watched the option appear one evening and vanish by morning.

 That blank-comment bug is the one I would not waste energy on.
 When an image comment renders as empty space, it usually means the commenter is on a newer app build than the viewer, so the image fails to load on the older version.
 It resolves as updates catch up, the same way other Instagram comment loading issues tend to clear on their own.